 NordVPN is ideal for streaming.
-For a start, it has one of the largest networks of any popular service, with more than 5,000 servers covering 62 countries.
-It’s capable of providing secure access to numerous popular streaming platforms including BBC iPlayer, Amazon Prime Video, and Hulu.
+For a start, it has one of the largest networks of any popular service, with more than 5,500 servers covering 60+ countries.
+It’s capable of providing secure access to numerous popular streaming platforms, including BBC iPlayer, Amazon Prime Video, Hulu, and of course, Netflix.

 This VPN cares about your security.
 It keeps your activities private at all times using a combination of 256-bit AES encryption, a strict no-logs policy, and perfect forward secrecy, as well as IPv6, DNS, and WebRTC leak protection.
 There’s even a customizable, app-specific kill switch for desktop versions.

 In short, yes.
 We’ve researched 59 popular VPNs to see how well they performed with Netflix.
 NordVPN is able to securely access over a dozen regional libraries, including Netflix US, UK, Japan, Australia, and Canada.
 Better still, it works both in a browser and using iOS and Android apps.
 Of course, as Netflix continuously updates their VPN-detection measures, these results may change in the future.